cyberworm-uk/containers/README.md

+# Moved

+As github continues on it's intractable road to AI enshittification and LLM waste,

+I've moved active development and maintenance to [Codeberg](https://codeberg.org/cyberworm-uk/containers).

+The `ghcr.io` images will no longer be updated, and can be replaced with `codeberg.org` equivalents.

+I've updated this documentation to reflect the new home of the images.

 ## Container Image Documentation

 - [tor-base](#tor-base) an image which serves as a common base that more complete images are build on.